nordic-institute/X-Road/README.md

 ### 1.1 Supported Platforms

 The Security Server sidecar can be installed both on physical and virtualized hardware.
-The installation script setup_security_server_sidecar.sh runs on Unix-based operating systems.
+The installation script setup_security_server_sidecar.sh runs on Unix-based operating systems (of the latter, Mac OS and Ubuntu have been tested).

 ### 1.2 Prerequisites to installation